Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 }
 {% endhighlight %}

-Using this method I've also chosen a fix for the poor design decision I made last time.
+Using this method I've also chosen a fix for the [poor design decision](/2014/12/30/porting-a-ray-tracer-to-rust-part-1/#a-poor-design-choice)
+I made last time.
 Following from some helpful discussion in the comments on part 1, Reddit, Hacker News and IRC I've made the Geometry trait and Instance struct return different types from their intersect methods and will instead implement the BVH to take types that implement a Boundable trait.
-Traversal will then be done by returning an iterator that performs the bounding volume intersection tests and iterates over all potentially intersected objects.
-The caller can then perform whatever operations it likes over the potentially intersected geometry or instances.
+Traversal will then be done by returning an iterator that traverses the BVH and iterates over all potentially intersected objects.
+The caller can then perform whatever operations it likes over the objects returned by the iterator, be it intersection testing on
+Geometry or Instances or anything really.

 Parallelism
 ---
-While ray tracing is an extremely easy problem to parallelize there's still room for some interesting implementations, and I think the one I've gone with in Rust is pretty neat and leaves the door open for even more fun.
-It's possible to write a ray tracer that doesn't do any synchronization by assigning threads their work up front and having them only write to disjoint regions of the framebuffer, but this design doesn't do a very good job of load balancing (what if one thread gets all the hard pixels?) and makes it impossible to implement [reconstruction filtering](http://www.luxrender.net/wiki/LuxRender_Render_settings#Filter)
+While ray tracing is an extremely easy problem to parallelize there's still room for some interesting implementations, and I think the one I've gone with is pretty neat and leaves the door open for even more fun.
+It's possible to write a ray tracer that doesn't do any synchronization by assigning threads their work up front and having them only write to disjoint regions of the framebuffer, but this design doesn't do a very good job of load balancing (what if one thread gets all the hard pixels?) and makes it very difficult to implement [reconstruction filtering](http://www.luxrender.net/wiki/LuxRender_Render_settings#Filter)
 (now samples affect adjacent pixels as well, and the regions are no longer disjoint).
-To have a robust and high quality renderer it's worth it to support this minimal level of synchronization between threads, to avoid hurting performance too much this synchronization should be kept as lightweight as possible ideally using only atomics.
+To have a robust and high quality renderer it's worth it to support this minimal level of synchronization between threads, to avoid hurting performance too much this synchronization should be kept as lightweight as possible, ideally using only atomics.

 In tray I followed PBRT and implemented the framebuffer using atomic floats with C++'s `std::atomic<float>` type, updating pixel values using compare exchange loops.
 This same method is also possible to implement in Rust by either directly using the LLVM intrinsics